Withholding taxes from employee wages is all part of Payroll 101. But, what happens when an employee is exempt from withholding?

 - Deadline: February 15 of the following year

 If the exemption expires, withhold federal income tax according to the employee’s Form W-4 information.

 As an employer, it is your job to withhold taxes from employee wages.

-If an employee gives you a Form W-4 that says they are exempt, make sure you don’t withhold federal income taxes.
-If an employee’s exemption expires, it is your responsibility to begin withholding federal income taxes again.
+If an employee gives you a Form W-4 that says they are exempt, don’t withhold federal income taxes from their wages.
+Begin withholding federal income taxes again if an employee’s exemption expires.

-Patriot Software’s online payroll software makes payroll taxes easy.
-The software will do all the tax calculations for you.
+Patriot Software’s online payroll makes payroll taxes easy.
+The software does all the tax calculations for you.
 If you have tax-exempt employees, you can indicate that in the software.
-And if you use the Full Service Payroll software, Patriot’s payroll services will even file tax forms for you.
-Start your free trial now.
+And if you use the Full Service Payroll, Patriot’s payroll services will even file tax forms for you.
+Start your free trial now!

 This article has been updated from its original publication date of January 30, 2017.This is not intended as legal advice; for more information, please click here.